Program type:

 Art Museum Education Certificate Highlights

-The certificate responds to both industry demands and the educational standards of the field of art museum education, creating a student who is professional, thoughtful, and curious about the world.
+The certificate responds to both industry demands and the educational standards of the field of art museum education, creating graduates who are professional, thoughtful, and curious about the world.

-The program promotes a visitor-centered, inclusive, and socially-engaged approach to art museum education through targeted readings, discussions, and experiences with museum professionals who employ recognized best practices in the field.
+The program promotes a visitor-centered, inclusive, and socially-engaged approach to art museum education through targeted readings, discussions, and experiences with museum professionals who embody recognized best practices in the field.

-Through coursework, internships, lectures, guest speakers, and museum visits, you'll learn to create and facilitate nuanced, impactful, and engaged art museum education experiences that reflect the highest standards of the discipline.
+Through coursework, internships, lectures, guest speakers, and museum visits, you'll learn to create and facilitate nuanced, impactful, and engaged art museum education experiences.

-Upon completion of the certificate, you'll autonomously lead a 30-minute teaching experience in an art museum, conceive of a museum-quality program for an audience of their choosing, write a thoroughly researched paper about a dilemma in museums today, and act as a junior member of an art museum through an internship.
+Upon completion of the certificate, you'll autonomously lead a 45-minute teaching experience in an art museum, conceive of a museum-quality program for an audience of your choosing, write a thoroughly researched paper about a dilemma in museums today, and act as a junior member of an art museum through an internship.

 You'll be exposed to local art museum professionals in their home institutions and develop skills in using research and reference materials, synthesizing and organizing research, and presenting materials in both written and oral forms.